Third-Party Insurance – Motor Vehicles Act

 -

-2. Is this third-party insurance obligatory in India?
+2. Is it compulsory in India?

 -